tiliarou/4NXCI/README.md

 4NXCI is a tool for converting XCI(NX Card Image) files to NSP

-4NXCI is based on hactool by SciresM [hactool](https://github.com/SciresM/hactool)
+4NXCI is based on [hactool](https://github.com/SciresM/hactool) by SciresM
 Thanks: SciresM, Rajkosto, Switch Brew

 ## Usage
-You need to place your keyset file with "keys.dat" filename in the same folder as 4NXCI
+You should load your keyset file with -k or --keyset option followed by a path to it or place your keyset file with "keys.dat" filename in the same folder as 4NXCI
 Required keys are:

 Key Name | Description